- by Beatrice

 In the past, the best access point to Tibet—if you were coming from India and adjacent areas—was via Nepal.
 Pilgrims usually made their pilgrimage to the sacred temples and shrines of Tibet via Nepal.
 Even with the new access routes to Tibet from mainland China, the Nepal-to-Tibet route still remains one of the best routes.
 Moreover, choosing this route comes with the following advantages:

-- Nepal-to-Tibet route is the fastest route to Tibet.
+- Nepal-to-Tibet route is the ONLY international overland route to Tibet.

 - It offers great roadside attractions and views.